2012 Welwyn Hatfield Borough Council election

-The Welwyn Hatfield Borough Council elections, 2012 were held to elect council members of Welwyn Hatfield Borough Council, the local government authority of Welwyn Hatfield, Hertfordshire, England.
+The Welwyn Hatfield Borough Council elections, 2012 were held on 3 May 2012 to elect council members of Welwyn Hatfield Borough Council, the local government authority of Welwyn Hatfield, Hertfordshire, England.

 The elections were contested in 16 of the 17 wards.
 In each ward, one seat was up for election.
 Welham Green was not contested as it is represented by two councillors and 2012 was not an election year.

 Wards contested

 The 16 wards contested in the Welwyn Hatfield Borough Council elections were: